Covid 19 coronavirus: What you need to know about Thursday's big developments

-The New Zealand economy is back operating at 75 per cent capacity on the third day of alert level 3 lockdown, as timely warnings come from overseas about the dangers of lifting the lockdown too soon.
+The Government has revealed what life will be like for New Zealanders at alert level 2, as confidence grows that the country is on track for the move next week.
 Get all the important news and read the full stories in the links below.

 Key developments in NZ